 These proposed tariffs would have the same fixed and energy charges as the equivalent medium or large business tariff, but they would include an increased capacity charge.
-In response to stakeholder feedback we will introduce the capacity charge uplift over five years, resulting in the tariffs reaching the proposed level by July 2029 (instead of a one-off increase in July 2024).
+We will introduce the capacity charge uplift over seven years, resulting in the tariffs reaching the proposed level by July 2031 (instead of a one-off increase in July 2024).
 This achieves an appropriate balance between managing bill impacts across the EN customer segment and achieving greater fairness for our other customers.